-Screen N Name: Heading Angle at Impact for Highest Delta V-Angle - Other Vehicle
+Screen Name: Heading Angle at Impact for Highest Delta V-Angle - Other Vehicle

-SAS Dat a Set:
+SAS Data Set:

-SAS Var iable:
+SAS Variable:

 Database Name: CISS.CISS.VEH_CRASH.HEADANGLEOTHER

-Attributes:
+Element Attributes:

-Database e SAS
+Database SAS

 000-355 Code actual value

 888 [Not a CISS Vehicle]

 996 [Non-horizontal impact]

 997 [Non-collision]

 998 [Impact with object]

--9999 [Unknown] · · ·
+-9999 [Unknown]

-Source: Scene diagram.
+Scene diagram.

 Heading Angle for Other Vehicle, records the heading angle for the other vehicle's highest Delta V when this impact was with another vehicle.
-Heading Angle for This Vehicle, records the corresponding angle for the other vehicle.
+Heading Angle for This Vehicle, records the corresponding angle for this vehicle (vehicle being coded).
 Parked vehicles are considered vehicles and not objects.

 For vehicle-to-vehicle collisions, use your scene diagram referencing system to determine the heading angles at the point of impact for the other vehicle's highest Delta V. All measurements are referenced to the north arrow on the diagram.
 The heading angle of each vehicle is determined by projecting the longitudinal axis of the vehicle through the extension of the north arrow.
 The angle value is obtained by using a 360- protractor and measuring in a clockwise direction from the north arrow, in 5 degree increments.
 The north arrow always represents 0- (degrees).
 The angle is a positive value.